Nepheloid layer: Gulf of Mexico

 A prominent nepheloid layer exists in the Gulf of Mexico extending from the delta of the Brazos River to South Padre Island.
 The layer of turbid water can begin as shallow as 20 meters and is caused mostly by clay run-off from multiple rivers.
 The silty bottom of the gulf also contributes to the high turbidity.
 Due to the blockage of light by this nepheloid layer, algae and coral are sparse, resulting in an animal-dominated community.
 This community is largely composed of infauna and consists of a detrital-based food chain.
 Many species of polychaete worms, amphipods, and brittle stars inhabit the benthic surface and can also be accompanied by some secondary consumers such as flounders, shrimp, crabs, and starfishes.

 Porcupine Bank

-A prominent nepheloid layer exists also in the Porcupine Bank.
+A prominent nepheloid layer exists in the Porcupine Bank.
 Geographically, the nepheloid layers are more detectable and prominent along the Porcupine Bank's western slope.
 Both the bottom and intermediate nepheloid layers form due to a myriad of factors such as internal tides, waves, and subsequent bottom erosion.
 The intermediate nepheloid layer can also manifest by breaking off from the bottom layer, and the water column above the area in which the bottom nepheloid layer forms is marked by significant differences in temperature, density, and salinity.